 You will find that most suppliers can offer a ‘bundle’ of insurance cover, to include employers’ liability, public liability and Professional Indemnity insurance.
 You can then add or remove any number of additional extras, such as equipment cover.

 Tax investigation insurance will cover the costs of professional representation in the event that you are investigated by HMRC.
 Given the uncertainty the IR35 legislation has caused within the contracting community since its implementation in 2000, we recommend taking out cover to provide piece of mind.
-Annual tax enquiry cover from the leading supplier, Qdos, is a mere £99 per year.
+Annual IR35 insurance cover from the leading supplier, Qdos, is a mere £99 per year.